 We are asked this so many times.
 The fish are always biting; it’s the catching that can be difficult.
 Best bet is to check out our Fishing Reports page or follow us on Facebook for up to date reports.
 It’s difficult to predict.
 We can tell you when and what species should be coming in, but with weather patterns changing, river levels in flux…it’s tough to tell you what will happen.
 Still any day away from work, relaxing on the river can’t be all bad!

 What else is there to do in the area?

 There is a wide variety of family friendly activities.
 We will list a few of those and contacts for those areas.
 This is a great area for a family vacation, so much to do, inexpensive and the scenic beauty incomparable.

 Where are you located?

-With GPS navigation so common now, we generally give you the address to Captain Hook’s Bait and Tackle which is 108 Main Street, Genoa, WI 54632.
+With GPS navigation so common now, we generally give you the address to Captain Hook’s Bait and Tackle that is marked Clement’s Fishing Barge on the map, is 108 Main Street, Genoa, WI 54632.
 We are located just 17 miles south of La Crosse, WI or 40 miles north of Prairie du Chien, WI, along the Great River Road, scenic Highway 35.
-Just south of Genoa, you will see a long parking lot on the east side of the road with two historical parkers, park here.
+We are just one mile further south of the location marked in Genoa.
+You will see a long parking lot on the east side of the road with two historical parkers, park here.
 Carefully cross the highway and head down the stairs to the shoreline.
 If you are unable to use the stairs, you can park at the lock and dam and walk the grass area to the flag pole.